 The American Academy of Pediatrics states that, between 36 and 48 months of age, children start developing their conceptual reasoning skills.
-These set is crucial for categorizing the information they get from the world, and for organizing it according to the characteristics of every object.
+This set is crucial for categorizing the information they get from the world, and for organizing it according to the characteristics of every object.

 A big part of conceptual reasoning involves understanding the implicit mathematical ideas behind the differences, similitudes, and relationships of more vs. less.
 Around this age, your child is working hard at understanding the concepts of size (big vs. small), distance (close vs. far), speed (fast vs. slow), height (high vs. low), weight (heavy vs. light) and order (first vs. last).
-Apart from pointing out these characteristics, so that your child starts noticing them, it’s important to support his understanding of the numerical concepts organizing these ideas.
+Apart from pointing out these characteristics, so that your child starts noticing them, it’s important to support their understanding of the numerical concepts organizing these ideas.

 Here are some tips and ideas on how to use implicit math concepts when talking about your day or describing something you are seeing:

 - Point out numbers you see in your everyday life, like those on your cellphone, clock, addresses, on signs on the street, etc.

 - Count steps, houses, trees, etc.

 - Use a growth chart to mark your kid’s height.
 Describe what you are doing and how the numbers get bigger as they grow.